charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 git version 2.11.0
 </pre>

+You will need to install Heroku locally in Pristine Lubuntu.
 I've put an install Heroku script in this JsObjects directory:

 - The [JsObjects/Utilities/InstallScripts][install-directory] directory.
 - Here is [a direct link to the script][direct-heroku].

+At the time of this writing, the script looks like this:

 ```
 sudo add-apt-repository "deb https://cli-assets.heroku.com/branches/stable/apt ./"